 Are you interested in learning more about Austin Botox injections for migraines?
-Please call (512) 981-7246 now for more information, or to schedule an appointment with Dr. Marks.
+Please call (512) 981-7246 now for more information, or to schedule an appointment with our providers.

 Although Botox is commonly associated with cosmetic surgery, it’s now an approved treatment for chronic migraines and headaches in adults.
 In 2010, the Food and Drug Administration approved Botox injections for use in the treatment of chronic migraines and headaches in adults.
 Botox began gaining popularity as a treatment to reduce wrinkles in the late 1990s and early 2000s.
 However, it wasn’t long before researchers began to notice that migraine sufferers who had Botox injections for wrinkles were also reporting fewer migraines.
 Recognizing the potential for Botox to treat other conditions, the FDA approved Botox as a preventive treatment option for chronic migraines.

 What Are Migraines?